Learning Representations for Independence Testing: Experiments

 \paragraph{Power vs. test size.} We first compare how well methods identify dependency with a large-size training set, by comparing the rate at which the learned tests achieve perfect power (1.0) as the test size $m$ increases.
 Training and validation sizes for each dataset are given in \cref{sec:training-details}, and results are visualized in \cref{fig:power_vs_testsize} (with comprehensive results in \cref{fig:power_vs_testsize_hdgm}).
 Overall, HSIC-D outperforms baselines, and is able to reach perfect power at smaller test sizes $m$.
 We note that HSIC-O performs reasonably well for simpler problems like Sinusoid, but struggles on harder problems like RatInABox.
 This suggests that no Gaussian kernel on the input space is well-suited for the task.
 On the other hand, kernels applied to optimal representations of the data (HSIC-D) are the most powerful.
 Surprisingly, optimizing the power of NDS tests is significantly weaker than directly maximizing InfoNCE or NWJ; we elaborate on this in the following section.

 \paragraph{Power vs. dataset size.} A drawback to kernel selection via optimization is that we must hold out a split of the data for training.
 In contrast, HSIC-M and HSIC-Agg are able to utilize the entirety of the dataset for their test.
 To examine this trade-off, we consider consistent data splitting at datasets of varying sizes.
 For the HDGM and Sinusoid problems we use a 7:2:1 train-val-test split, and for RatInABox and Wine we use a 3:2 train-test split.
 Conversely, HSIC-M and HSIC-Agg use the \emph{entire} dataset for testing.
 Results are shown in \cref{fig:power_vs_datasize}.
 Non-splitting methods are able to take advantage of the additional test samples and outperform some data-splitting methods at smaller dataset sizes; for large dataset sizes the reverse is true.
+The validation set in this experiment is used only for early stopping of the training process, and not for hyperparameter selection.

 \paragraph{SNR with vs. without threshold.} Our HSIC objective $\hat{J}_{\HSIC}^\lambda$ disregards the threshold-dependent term, whereas the NDS objective $\hat{J}_\text{NDS}^\lambda$ does not.
 The impact this term has during training, however, is still unclear.
 We compare the strength of tests maximized with and without this term in \cref{fig:snr-with-threshold}.
 It is important to note that the threshold estimate for HSIC is challenging (see also \cref{fn:hsic-thresh-est}); we use a method based on the moment-matched Gamma approximation, but with improved gradient estimation rather than the finite differences estimate they used (\cref{app:snr-with-thresh}).
 This estimate, in either form, introduces substantial additional code complexity and its own bias and variance that could each hurt overall performance.
 In general, we find that including the threshold for HSIC has no strong effect on simpler problems, but degrades the test power for harder problems.
 On the other hand, NDS with the threshold yields stronger tests.
 This is not too surprising as, unlike for HSIC, the null distribution here follows the CLT and is easily approximated given enough samples.